Call for Proposals

 Explication of Research Topic

-- Clear identification of the pressing global issue to be addressed and an explanation of its public significance.
+- A clear identification of the pressing global issue to be addressed and an explanation of its public significance.

 - An exposition of the research objectives and methods related to the project.